azagniotov/stubby4j/.github/ISSUE_TEMPLATE/question.md

 ---

+**Please provide some basic information about you environemnt**
+- What is your OS: Windows/Mac/*Nix:
+- What is stubby4j version you are running:
+- Are you running stubby4j in Docker container or as a standalone JAR:
+- If Docker container, what is the image tag:

 **Is your question request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]